by Luke Wayne

 Another early Hutterite leader wrote that private property was "murderous" and that it "is one of the worst sins," stating further that it "belongs together with fornication and all other impurity."12 The logical conclusion of this view was not long in coming.
 Hutterites eventually came to believe that repentance must mean giving up all property and that no one can be saved without joining a Hutterite commune.

 In the earliest years, there were preachers of the true gospel among them and true martyrs for the faith died as members of these sects.
-In time, though, after generations of persecution and unrest without and growing doctrinal falsehood within, the group would eventually form colonies in the New World seeking a monastic-like isolation from the world, abandoning all evangelistic outreach (which by then would probably have been outreach with a false gospel of works anyway) and settling into the pattern of life they maintain till today.13
+In time, though, after generations of persecution and unrest without and growing doctrinal falsehood within, the group would eventually form colonies in the New World seeking a monastic-like isolation from the world.
+They abandoned all evangelistic outreach (which by then would probably have been outreach with a false gospel of works anyway) and settled into the pattern of life they still maintain today.13

-Doctrine and Practice: Like many groups, the Hutterite profess a core of basic teachings that sound quite Christian.
+Doctrine and Practice: Like many groups, the Hutterites profess a core of basic teachings that sound quite Christian.
 They believe in one God.
-They believe that Jesus is the son of God.
+They believe that Jesus is the Son of God.
 They believe that Jesus died on the cross for sins.[Fn]Samuel Hofer, The Hutterites: Lives and Images of a Communal People (Hofer Publishers, 1998), 75.
 They believe in a future day of divine judgment.14

 Their most distinctive doctrine, of course, is that of the "community of goods."15 Today they believe that this practice makes their communal colonies like Noah's ark; a means of their deliverance.16 Those outside the "ark" of the Hutterite commune will perish on the day of judgment.17 By blending together personal surrender with communal sharing, sinful humans are able to enter the ark of the Lord, so it said.18 As one modern Hutterite put it plainly, "Community life is the only way to heaven."19 Notes from one traditional Hutterite sermon read, "Whoever cannot give up his private property as well as his own self-will cannot become a disciple of Christ."20